fboehm/qtl2pleio/README.md

 issues.
 All contributors must abide by the [code of conduct](CONDUCT.md).

+## Technical support

+For technical support, please open a Github issue.
+If you’re just getting started with `qtl2pleio`, please examine the vignettes.
+You can also email <frederick.boehm@gmail.com> for assistance.

 ## Goals

 The goal of `qtl2pleio` is, for a pair of traits that show evidence for